 5.1.
-That Cabinet agrees to: a) Approve the Council Plan year End Progress Report and supporting performance measures as set out at Appendix One, Two and Three; b) Approve the Council Plan Annual Performance Report as set out in Appendix Four; c) Note the status of the Council's performance indicators with the 2020-21 LGBF report at Appendix Five; and c) Refer this report to the Audit and Scrutiny Committee for further consideration.
+That the Audit and Scrutiny Committee agrees to: a) Note the Council Plan year End Progress Report and supporting performance measures as set out at Appendix One, Two and Three; b) Note the Council Plan Annual Performance Report as set out in Appendix Four; and c) Note the status of the Council's performance indicators within the 2020-21 LGBF report at Appendix Five.